Onose12/alx-system_engineering-devops/0x1A-application_server/README.md

+# 0x1A-application_server

+## Description
-This project aim to teach us how to deploy web flask app on a server
+How to deploy our web flask app on a server